Canva Is Fine Until It Isn't

 Stage 3: Scaling (50+ products)

 Canva becomes a bottleneck.
 Consistency across the catalog is no longer optional.
-Multi-angle generation saves weeks of reshooting.
+Photoshoot-style variant expansion saves weeks of reshooting.
 Style extraction creates a cohesive brand look across hundreds of SKUs.
-A dedicated AI photography tool pays for itself in saved labor within the first month.
+A dedicated AI photography tool can pay back its subscription quickly in saved labor.

 Quick Decision Checklist